-Precision time keeping was essential to the railways in order to make sure there wouldn’t be an accident with two trains on the same line at the same time.
-In the very early years of railroad transport in Canada and the US, little importance was placed on standardized time as each city, town and railroad had their own local time system.
-The Canadian Pacific Railroad (CPR) was considered a pioneer in accurate time keeping and first proposed the concept of Worldwide Standard Time in February 1879 (2018).
-By 1883, numerous railroad lines in North America dropped their arbitrary times they were using and adopted the Standard Railway Time (SRT), a new standard time system which used standardized time zones to run safer and more effective rail operations.
+Precision timekeeping was essential to the railways in order to make sure there wouldn’t be an accident with two trains on the same line at the same time.
+In the very early years of railroad transport in Canada and the US, little importance was placed on standardized time as each city, town, and railroad had its own local time system.
+The Canadian Pacific Railroad (CPR) was considered a pioneer in accurate timekeeping and first proposed the concept of Worldwide Standard Time in February 1879 (2018).
+By 1883, numerous railroad lines in North America dropped the arbitrary times they were using and adopted the Standard Railway Time (SRT), a new standard time system that used standardized time zones to run safer and more effective rail operations.
 However, it wasn’t until a tragic collision between two trains near Cleveland, Ohio in 1891 that brought forth the importance of watch/clock standardization and a watch inspection system.

 Canadian Pacific Railway Station Clock, Seth Thomas Clock Company, circa 1880

 The “World” model clocks were the standard timepieces used in CP Rail stations around Canada.
 The clocks were used to maintain accurate railway time at each station and for operating personnel to set their watches to the standard time.
 These standard timepieces were most often hung in waiting rooms, refreshment rooms, ticketing, and administrative offices.
 This particular clock hung in the waiting room at the McAdam Railway Station and was given as a retirement gift by the Agent at the time to a former CPR employee for his 50 years of service, in 1968.